BryanTheLai/BryanTheLai/README.md

 - Always open to join projects that are aligned with my interests and skills.
 - Big fan of Y Combinator and am always looking for new ways to learn and grow.

-- Passion in Technology, Buisness, Psychology and Neuroscience.
-- Bias towards practicality.
+Bias towards practicality.
 Where theory is often taught in the ideal of a vacuum, ceteris paribus, the practical is learned through the reality of life.

 ## Connect with Bryan
 <p align="left">